Methyl bromide 2020 deadline

 STIMBR has identified ethanedinitrile (EDN) as a potential substitute fumigant and is currently working with the chemical company, Draslovka, on registering EDN with the Environmental Protection Authority (EPA) for use in New Zealand.

-MPI methyl bromide fact sheet [PDF, 395 KB]
+MPI methyl bromide recapture update [PDF, 395 KB]

 Find out more